QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/a/a.md

 <http://doi.org/10.1108/10650750710720757>

-As you think through the organization and management of your research data, keep this cycle in mind (or even in front of you physically in front of you: here is as pdf version to print out).
+As you think through the organization and management of your research data, keep this cycle in mind (or even physically in front of you: here is as pdf version to print out).
 Let’s begin with some questions about the data lifecycle.